AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 **Theorem**. *STLC is sound and complete with respect to Kripke models.*

 *Proof*.
 Soundness follows immediately from `||-Tm`.
-For completeness, we instantiate the hypothesis with the previously defined `N` model, then define quoting and unquoting the same way as in [@sec:norm-implementation].
+For completeness, we instantiate the hypothesis with the previously defined `N` model, then define quoting and unquoting the same way as in [@Sec:norm-implementation].
 Using them, we can produce a `(Nf Γ A)`{.agda}, which can be canonically injected back to `(Tm Γ A)`{.agda}. $\qed$

 With the standard set-theoretic semantics for first-order logic, the intuitive content is clear: formulas talk about truth and falsehood.
 What is an intuitive meaning of Kripke semantics, though?
 A possible answer is that it talks about *knowledge*. `W` worlds can be understood as states of knowledge, and `_≤_` denotes increasing knowledge.
 Monotonicity expresses that if something is proven in some state of knowledge, it will never be invalidated, not matter how "wiser" we get.

 Note that in the formal development the direct `ᴺ` definitions are used instead of Kripke models.
 This is primarily to make the algorithm as transparent as possible to lay readers.
 In the `Normalization.agda` file, the core algorithm is laid out in about 50 lines, and together with the definition of syntax and embedding it is about a hundred lines.

-# Correctness
+# Correctness {#sec:correctness}

-In this chapter, we prove completeness, soundness and stability for the algorithm.
+In this \chname\, we prove completeness, soundness and stability for the algorithm.

 ## Categorical Notions {#sec:cat-notions}

 First, we shall introduce a modest number of concepts from category theory.
 The prime motivation is that they allow us to compactly describe the contents of our proofs.
-They also make it easier to mentally keep track of proof obligations; a few words of categorical definitions can be unpacked into a dozen lemmas.
+They also make it easier to mentally keep track of proof obligations, since often a few words of categorical definitions can be unpacked into a dozen lemmas.
 When proofs align with category theory, that is usually also indicative that one has the right approach.
 That said, we shall keep category theory to a minimum and only introduce definitions that are directly applicable to our work.

 A *category* is defined as follows.